damianhakert/damianhakert.github.io/source/handbook/index.html.md

 Don't forget to unblock your mic in Blue Jeans/Google Hangouts immediately after joining.
 Be warned that page up with fn+down arrow will activate it.
 Use space for page down instead of fn+up arrow.

+### Disabling OS X Notification Center

+During a presentation or screen share, you might want to disable your notifications on OS X to prevent distractions or possible embarrassment.

+The Notification Center can be quickly disabled by Option-Clicking the menu bar icon in the top right of your screen.
+This disables notifications until the next day.
+Option-Click again to re-enable immediately.

 ### Google Calendar Guest Modify Event Default